johbry17/DC-AirBnB-SQL-Database/DESIGN.md

 * What should a user be able to do with your database?

-Viewings lisiting on a map with detailed information (e.g., price, property type, host info).
+Viewing listings on a map with detailed information (e.g., price, property type, host info).

 Use the web dashboard to see stats on AirBnB's in DC and at the neighbourhood level.